 The Government of Uganda officially recognised the impact that COVID-19 and school closures could have on child labour and adapted their National Action Plan for the Elimination of Child Labour 2020/21-2024/25 to this new reality.
 This will be made publicly available in early 2021.

-TOP NUMBERS 22,000 + COMMUNITY MEMBERS reached with COVID-19 and child protection awarenessraising materials established to distribute thermometers, gloves, masks, hand sanitizers, and soap
+22,000 + COMMUNITY MEMBERS reached with COVID-19 and child protection awarenessraising materials

-10,000+ printed and disseminated to rural and remote areas
+10.000+ printed and disseminated to rural and remote areas